tmiyamon/gradle-mdicons/README.md

 # Gradle Material Design Icons Plugin

-This plugin will manage [google's official material design icons](https://github.com/google/material-design-icons) in your build.gradle.
+This plugin will manage [google's official material design icons](https://github.com/google/material-design-icons) in your build.gradle.<br/>
-The plugin copy specified icons from the cloned repository into your application.
+The plugin copy specified icons from the cloned repository into your application.<br/>
+Now focus on the png icons only.

 ## Usage